MLV-WIP/slab-pool-allocator/README.md

 ## To do

+- ✅ SpinLock implementation with TTAS and escalating backoff
+- Integrate SpinLock with Pool allocator for thread-safe allocations
 - Add smart-pointer (shared_ptr, unique_ptr) support
 - Add an observer-pattern proxy for memory objects owned by shared pointers where the pointed-to object is only destroyed if the underlying memory pool is still valid
+- Consider per-slab locking vs global locking for better concurrency